Betelgeuse

 The Great Dimming

-ESO VLT images before (Jan 2019) and during (Dec 2019) the Great Dimming.
-The southern hemisphere of the star became dramatically darker — the result of a massive dust ejection event confirmed by Hubble.
+The SPHERE instrument on ESO's VLT caught Betelgeuse in December 2019, during the Great Dimming.
+The southern hemisphere of the star had become dramatically darker — the result of a massive dust ejection event confirmed by Hubble.
+Credit: ESO/M. Montargès et al.

 Hubble Ultraviolet View